joaopiopedreira/react-native-meteor-offline-example/README.md

 There are currently two issues:

-1. The insert in `react-native/app/index.js` only works in disconnected mode, but the items are rejected in connected mode,
+1. The insert in `react-native/app/index.js` only works in disconnected mode, but the items are rejected in connected mode;
 2. The update on longPress in `react-native/app/index.js` does not work.

 ## Installation